kunjsharma/adapt-inline-menu/README.md

 ### Limitations

 Developed for framework, not tested compatiblity with authoring tool.
+Contributors are welcome.

 ### Browser/platform specification